Year established: 1996

 Binders and portfolios that keep work organized are desirable.
 Digital versions of work (CD or DVD) are acceptable.
 Powerpoint and Keynote files are preferred.
 Please make sure that files are easy to understand and, whenever possible, that the work is organized in a single executable file.
 Titles and descriptions of work should be included.

 All candidates should visit the Admissions page on the Art Center website, where admissions requirements are outlined.
 Applications are for entry to the Fall term only.
-There are two application opportunities.
-February 1 is the first deadline for priority consideration, including potential for scholarship award, with decisions being made in the month of March.
-June 1 is the second review deadline.
-Applications considered at that time are not guaranteed to be reviewed for scholarship award.
+February 1 is the deadline for priority consideration, including potential for scholarship award, with decisions being made in the month of March.
+Applications will continue to be accepted after the deadline as long as space is available, but there is not guarantee that those applications will be reviewed for scholarship award.

 Scholarships and Financial aid are available.
 Procedures and deadlines are outlined on the website.